AriFordsham/GHCWiki/status/ghc-8.2.1.md

 # GHC plans for 8.2.1

 This page is our road-map for what will be in 8.2.

+We expect GHC 8.2 to be principally a consolidation release, in which we settle down and flesh out existing features, rather than introduce major new features.
+In particular, we would like to work on performance, especially of the compiler itself.

 - We hope to incorporate all the "Landed" and "In-flight" stuff under "Release highlights" below.